So, you’re curious about QuiteLike.

 My QuiteLike Review Box

 Pulling everything out of the box, you can see each meal is clearly labelled and has a QR code to take you directly to a digital version of the recipe.
-In line with this being a premium meal kit, you do of course receive full printed recipe cards.
+In line with this being a premium meal kit, you do of course receive full printed recipe cards as well.

-The pantry ingredients are stored in the brown bags, whilst the refrigerated ingredients are all packed away in the cool-bags at the back.
+Pantry ingredients are stored in the brown bags, whilst the refrigerated ingredients are all packed away in a branded cool bag.

-All of my ingredients from QuiteLike were very fresh and high quality.
-I was impressed by the quantity and quality of the vegetables, as well as the meat which had plenty of days left on the best before date.
+All of my ingredients from QuiteLike arrived fresh and in great condition.
+I have been continually impressed by the quantity and quality of the vegetables, as well as the meat which normally has plenty of days left on the best before date.

 When trying each meal for this QuiteLike review, I’m mainly thinking about three primary factors: Cooking, Taste, and Portion Size.